Bizzaro/x230-osx/README.md

 # Thinkpad X230 Clover Config for macOS 10.12 ~ 10.12.5

- View 10.13 Branch to learn how to install High Sierra Public Beta.
+**View 10.13 Branch to learn how to install High Sierra Public Beta.**
-English

 **Run macOS Sierra on your ThinkPad X230**